 The Executive Committee of the Behavioral, Epidemiologic and Health Services Research Group (BEHSR) of IADR announces the Aubrey Sheiham Award for Distinguished Research in Dental Public Health Sciences.
-This award recognizes a single research paper published between January 1, 2016 and December 31, 2016, in the field of dental public health; both applied and basic research papers are eligible.
+This award recognizes a single research paper published, or accepted for publication, between January 1, 2019 and December 31, 2019, in the field of dental public health; both applied and basic research papers are eligible.

 The Aubrey Sheiham Award for Distinguished Research in Dental Public Health Sciences is intended to recognize excellence in dental public health research.
 This field includes research in epidemiology, biostatistics, health services, community-based prevention or health promotion, environmental health, health economics or health policy as applied to dentistry.
 The senior author is the recipient of the plaque and check, but all of the authors are recognized. b Professor Aubrey Sheiham is Emeritus Professor of Dental Public Health in the Department of Epidemiology and Public Health at University College London, London, United Kingdom.
 His work is characterized by a public health imperative and recognition that most chronic diseases have risk factors in common and that health behaviors related to those risks factors are socially determined and unequally distributed within and between countries.
 To actively reduce health and oral health inequalities, Aubrey has challenged upstream forces of chronic diseases, the sugars and food and drink industries.
 His over 400 publications are frequently cited.
 He was awarded Honorary Doctorates by University of Athens and University of Western Cape and IADR Distinguished Scientists Awards in Behavioral Sciences and Health and the American Association of Public Health Special Merit Award for Outstanding Achievement in Community Dentistry.